SPOTLIGHTING THE SCIENCE BEHIND THE CLIMATE CRISIS

 COP is the formal annual meeting of the United Nations Framework Convention on Climate Change (UNFCCC), also called the Conference of the Parties, or COP.
 The first meeting, or COP1, was held in 1995 in Berlin, Germany, to assess progress towards halting climate change.
 In early meetings, the parties negotiated the Kyoto Protocol and then measured progress by the signatories.
 More recently, COP meetings were used to negotiate the Paris Agreement.

 Though the primary attention for COP is on the international negotiations, the meeting is also attended by non-governmental organizations (NGOs) and individuals who bring critical expertise on climate change and its impacts.
 These parties typically organize within pavilions that provide a topical focus for bilateral meetings, educational opportunities, and to seek collaborative partners.
-For example, at COP27, AGU co-hosted the Ocean Pavilion with the Woods Hole Oceanographic Institution, the Scripps Institution of Oceanography, and several other leading scientific organizations.
+For example, since COP27, AGU has co-hosted the Ocean Pavilion with the Woods Hole Oceanographic Institution, the Scripps Institution of Oceanography, and several other leading scientific organizations.

 Why does AGU send a delegation to COP?